binary-com/daily-report/_posts/en/2018-06-25-Yen-Gains-as-China-Relaxes-Reserves-25-jun-18.md

 The Swiss franc continues to regain ground, with the USD/CHF continuing to slip below 0.9900 this morning.
 The EUR/CHF has continued to slip lower

 The USD/CAD suffered a sharp reversal Friday on OPEC output increases, but the Canadian dollar has slipped back again this morning, helping the pair to gap higher.
-The EUR/CHF has continued to slip lower.

 ## Coming up today